kienmarkdo/Taxi-Geolocation-Clustering-DBSCAN/Golang/README.md

 ### Experimentation
 This concurrent version of the DBSCAN algorithm is based on the [producer-consumer pattern](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) (worker pools), specifically the [Single Producer Multiple Consumer variation](https://betterprogramming.pub/hands-on-go-concurrency-the-producer-consumer-pattern-c42aab4e3bd2).
 A [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)#Producer%E2%80%93consumer_problem) is used to solve the producer-consumer problem.

+### Additional Notes
+The DBSCAN implementation has a restricted minimum point of `GPScoord{-74., 40.7}` and a maximum point of `GPScoord{-73.93, 40.8}`.
+These coordinates represent the area of downtown Manhattan, NYC.

+If we were to create partitions on the entire city of New York, one or two partitions in the downtown Manhattan area would be doing a lot of the work to cluster the points (because that area is busier than the rest of the city).
+Meanwhile, the number of clusters around the city would be very small, giving those partitions almost no work to do.
+This would defeat the purpose of concurrency; therefore, the boundaries of the partitioning step (step 1 of MapReduce) will only be restricted to the downtown Manhattan area for maximum efficiency.

 ## Dataset
 The dataset is taken from NYC's 2009 taxi database that recorded taxi trips in the span of **12 hours** (from 9h to 21h) on January 15, 2009.
 The dataset is contained in a CSV file, with each line corresponding to a trip record and the columns representing the relevant attributes of each trip, and contains _232,051_ points.